John Nettles

-John Vivian Drummond Nettles, OBE, (born 11 October 1943) is an English actor and author.
-He is best known for his starring roles as detectives in the crime drama television series Bergerac (1981–1991) in the title role, and Midsomer Murders (1997–2011) as Detective Inspector Tom Barnaby.
+John Vivian Drummond Nettles (born 11 October 1943) is an English actor and author.
+He is best known for his starring roles as detectives in the crime drama television series Bergerac (1981–1991) in the title role, and Midsomer Murders (1997–2011) as Detective Chief Inspector Tom Barnaby.
 He has also narrated several television series.

 Early life

-Nettles was born in St Austell, Cornwall, in 1943.
-His birth mother was an Irish nurse who came to work in the United Kingdom during the Second World War.
+Nettles was born in St Austell in 1943.
+His birth mother was an Irish nurse who came to work in Great Britain during the Second World War.
 He was adopted at birth by carpenter Eric Nettles and his wife Elsie.

-As a youth he attended St Austell Grammar School.
+As a youth, he attended St Austell Grammar School.
 In 1962 he went to study history and philosophy at the University of Southampton, where he developed an interest in acting, and after graduation he joined the Royal Court Theatre.

 Acting career

 Nettles played Laertes to Tom Courtenay's Hamlet in 1969 at the University Theatre for 69 Theatre Company in Manchester.
 From 1969 to 1970, he was in repertory at the Northcott Theatre in Exeter, and in the latter year had his first screen role in the film One More Time.
 The following year he played Dr. Ian Mackenzie in the period drama A Family at War, a role he continued until 1972.
 Following that he had small parts in many TV programmes including The Liver Birds, Dickens of London, Robin of Sherwood and an episode of Enemy at the Door called "Officers of the Law", first broadcast in March 1978.
 The latter was set in Guernsey during the German occupation of the Channel Islands in the Second World War and Nettles played a police detective ordered to work for the Germans, who is anguished over the conflict between his duty and collaborating with the enemy.

-In 1981 Nettles became a household name in the UK when Robert Banks Stewart cast him as States of Jersey Police officer Jim Bergerac in the crime drama Bergerac.
+In 1981, Nettles became a household name in the UK when Robert Banks Stewart cast him as States of Jersey Police officer Jim Bergerac in the crime drama Bergerac.
 The series ran for 87 episodes on BBC1 until 1991.
-Following the end of Bergerac, Nettles did five seasons with the Royal Shakespeare Company, appearing in The Winter's Tale, The Merry Wives of Windsor, Julius Caesar, Richard III and The Devil is an Ass.
+Following the end of Bergerac, Nettles did five seasons with the Royal Shakespeare Company, appearing in The Winter's Tale, The Merry Wives of Windsor, Julius Caesar, Richard III and The Devil Is an Ass.
 In 1992 he appeared in an episode of Boon, and in 1993 reprised the role of Jim Bergerac in a guest appearance in the spoof police comedy The Detectives.